Shahr-e Sukhte, A World Heritage Site in Southeast Iran

-Shahr-e Sukhte (literally translated as the Burned City) has also been spelled differently as Shahr-i Shokhta in various sources.
-It is a vast archaeological site (151 hectares) made by mud bricks on the bank of the Helmand river, between Zahedan and Zabol cities, situated at South East Iran inside Sistan & Baluchestan Province.
+Shahr-e Sukhte (literally translated as the Burned City) has also been spelled differently as Shahr-e Sukhte in various sources.
+It is a vast archaeological site (151 hectares) made of mud bricks on the bank of the Helmand river, between Zahedan and Zabol cities, situated in South East Iran inside Sistan & Baluchestan Province.
 It dates back to the Bronze Age inhabited from 3200 to 1800 BC.

 There were four stages of civilizations living there.
 Before it was abandoned, the city had been burned down three times.
-Therefore, many had lost their lives.
-As a result, there’s a sizable graveyard attached to this settlement that has accommodated from 25,000 to 40,000 ancient graves.
+Therefore, many lost their lives.
+As a result, a sizable graveyard is attached to the Shahr-e Sukhte site accommodates 25,000 to 40,000 ancient graves.

 The historical site consists of several historical mounds in a row.
-Each of them was allocated to a different function, like workshops, residence, graveyard, etc.
+Each of them was allocated to a different function, like workshops, residences, graveyards, etc.

 Archaeological Importance of Shahr-e Sukhte

-There’s no doubt that this ancient human settlement is indebted its significance to the interesting artifacts unearthed there.
-Several items have been discovered in relatively very good condition and unique objects have indicated a brilliant civilization at the Eastern part of the Iranian plateau.
+There’s no doubt that this ancient human settlement is indebted to its significance to the interesting artifacts unearthed there.
+Several items have been discovered in relatively very good condition and unique objects have indicated a brilliant civilization in the Eastern part of the Iranian plateau.

 The List of some of the most outstanding unearthed items according to chtn.ir and wikepedia.org:

-- The skull of a 14-year old girl indicating traces of practicing brain surgery.
-She had eventually died as a result of the diagnosed illness,
+- The skull of a 14-year-old girl indicates traces of practicing brain surgery.
+She eventually died as a result of the diagnosed illness,

 - An earthen-made goblet depicting a goat in different running positions around it, which represents the first world’s animation example when turning,